Backyard Chickens, Homestead Animals

 • Makes cleaning your coop so much easier.

-The thing was all the ideas I kept finding had issues with them.
+The thing was that all the ideas I kept finding had issues with them.
 There were chemicals in the seals.
 It was a long process that would have to be repeated each year, like using paint that would chip.
 I wanted something super durable that was safe for animals and would last under crazy composting and moist conditions.

 My brain – I laugh at how my brain works at times.
-I was really trying hard to come up with some idea for my coop and at the same time, I was thinking of the 100 other projects I wanted to be tackling.
+I was really trying hard to come up with some idea for my coop, and at the same time, I was thinking of the 100 other projects I wanted to be tackling.
 One of those projects was sealing up my stock tank.
-I had already attached the filters and we were using the tank.
+I had already attached the filters, and we were using the tank.
 But sealing it was a future project I knew needed to be done in order to have it last.

 I had spent hours researching the perfect sealant for the stock tank as well.
 And that is when I had my ah-ha moment.
 Why couldn’t I use the same product I wanted to use on my stock tank on my chicken coop!?
-It was safe for animals, waterproof, made to be painted on wood, and would hold up long-term EVEN sitting under all that compost.
+It was safe for animals, waterproof, made to be painted on wood, and would hold up long-term, EVEN sitting under all that compost.
 I felt like I thought of some magical secret here!!! haha

 So are you ready for it? …..The best thing to seal your chicken coop with is POND SHIELD!

 Pond Shield is an amazing product.
 It is epoxy that is used to paint the inside of a pond or a fish tank.
 People create huge tanks out of cement and/or wood and use this product to create a sealed tank to raise fish in for aquaponics and such.
-It of course has become popular with everyone building backyard stock tank swimming pools because it bonds to the metal as well.
+It, of course, has become popular with everyone building backyard stock tank swimming pools because it bonds to the metal as well.
 My thought was if it is amazing enough to bond with wood and hold water right up against it, it would be amazing to hold composting chicken poo.

 I called the Pond Shield Company and spoke to them about my ideas.
 They were very excited to tell me that the idea I had come up with would work.

 So I jumped on Amazon and bought myself 2 packages of the Pond Shield …..
-I went with white of course. (wink) But there are many colors to choose from.
+I went with white, of course. (wink) But there are many colors to choose from.

-That last one is so important! haha, I painted the Pond Shield inside the whole coop, and let me tell you – it dripped from the roof and got into my hair and it took 6 months for the last of it to come out.
+That last one is so important!
+Haha, I painted the Pond Shield inside the whole coop, and let me tell you – it dripped from the roof and got into my hair, and it took 6 months for the last of it to come out.
 It was by my roots and in a place that I could not just trim off… so COVER THAT HEAD! haha

 Of course, you want to gather all your supplies.
 I used a fold-out table to make it easy.
 But remember this stuff does not come off what it touches, so cover the table with newspaper and such if it is something you want to still look pretty when you are done.

 Be sure to read all the directions first before mixing anything to ensure you have everything you need and know what steps to take.
-It dries fast so you will want to work quickly.
+It dries fast, so you will want to work quickly.
 You won’t want to stop and read anything.

 I did not use more than 2 mixing cups to measure my stuff out.
 But have extra stuff on hand in case you need it.